panda3d/panda3d-docs/introduction/tutorial/loading-the-grassy-scenery.rst

       :language: python
       :linenos:

+   The ShowBase procedure
+   :py:meth:`loader.loadModel() <direct.showbase.Loader.loadModel>` loads the
-   The ShowBase procedure ``loader.loadModel()`` loads the specified file, in this case the environment.egg file in the models folder.
-The return value is an object of the ``NodePath`` class, effectively a pointer to the model.
+   specified file, in this case the environment.egg file in the models folder.
+   The return value is an object of the :class:`.NodePath` class, effectively a pointer to the model.
 Note that :ref:`Panda Filename Syntax <loading-models>` uses the forward-slash, even under Windows.

 .. only:: cpp